 For a complete listing of high school course offerings, download the HCPSS Catalog of Approved High School Courses.

 The graphic below is designed to illustrate High School Course Pathways beginning with Algebra.

 Notes for High School Course Pathways:

-- Geometry Seminar is an elective credit to be taken together with Geometry.
+- Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course.

-- A student may enroll in the one-semester, SAT Prep in any sequence after the completion of Geometry.
+- A student may enroll in the one-semester, SAT Prep in any sequence after the completion of high school Geometry.